Menu

 This term your children will be answering questions such as:

-What can I do myself to keep healthy?
+What can someone do to make a friendship healthy?

 Key vocabulary that will be used: